 End-to-End Performance Metrics

-The performance metrics for end-to-end message transactions, which can be found in the overall application metric tree in the metric browser, are:
+You can find the performance metrics for end-to-end message transactions, in the overall application metric tree in the metric browser:

-- Average End to End Latency: The average time in milliseconds spent processing end to end message transactions over the selected time frame.
+- Average End to End Latency: Average time in milliseconds spent processing end to end message transactions over the selected time frame.

-- Number of Slow End to End Messages: The number of end to end transactions that exceeded the slow threshold for the business transaction over the selected time frame.
+- Number of Slow End to End Messages: Number of end to end transactions that exceeded the slow threshold for the business transaction over the selected time frame.
 The slow user experience is based on the slow transactions thresholds applicable to the general business transaction.
-That is, separate thresholds do not apply to end-to-end latency.
+Separate thresholds do not apply to end-to-end latency.

-- Number of Very Slow End to End Latency Times: The number of end to end transactions that exceeded the very slow threshold for the business transaction over the selected time frame.
+- Number of Very Slow End to End Latency Times: Number of end to end transactions that exceeded the very slow threshold for the business transaction over the selected time frame.
 The very slow user experience is based on the very slow transactions thresholds applicable to the general business transaction.
-(That is, separate thresholds do not apply to end to end latency.)
+Separate thresholds do not apply to end to end latency.